|You should...||Your advisor should...|

 - Because the first week and last two weeks of each semester are the busiest for your advisor, schedule longer conferences during the middle part of the semester.

-- If you are enrolled in your LAST YEAR at SUNY Delhi, please review the Student/Advisor Checklist.
-You must also complete a Petition to Graduate form as well as a CAPP (electronic degree evaluation) and turn them into the Registrar's Office in order to be on the graduation list.
+- If you are enrolled in your LAST YEAR at SUNY Delhi, you must complete a Petition to Graduate form as well as a Degree Works Evaluation and turn them into the Registrar's Office in order to be on the graduation list.
 Remember, it is ultimately the student's responsibility to ensure that all requirements for graduation are met.

 - Be prepared.
 Have the necessary forms, ideas of the kinds of courses you will need and a list of alternatives.

 - Be knowledgeable about policies, procedures and requirements.
-They are listed in a variety of sources (e.g. CAPP, online college catalog, student planner, academic policies handbook, and curriculum worksheets).
+They are listed in a variety of sources (e.g., Degree Works Evaluation, online college catalog, student planner, Academic Policies Handbook (pdf), and curriculum worksheets).

 - Clarify some of your personal values and goals in advance of the sessions.

 - Accept responsibility for the decisions to be made.